Healthy Homes Assessment Hawkes Bay

 Insulation Hawkes Bay

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Hawkes Bay Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage standard.
+Learn more about The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection